Assignment 2: Software Switch and Router with P4

 - Compile the P4 code and launch the P4 and controller program on the switch (

-on each router.
-They are all located in theshared
+$ bash run_switch.shand the controller with$ bash run_controller.shon each router.
+They are all located in theshareddirectory.

 - All the necessary commands are provided as script files in the Kathara lab’s